github/docs/content/github/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.md

 The method you choose depends upon your needs, but if you're unsure, we recommend making your repository private.
 For steps on how to make your repository private, see ["Changing a repository's visibility."](/github/administering-a-repository/setting-repository-visibility#changing-a-repositorys-visibility)

+The profile README doesn't support Github Organizations as of now, and only works only for personal profiles.

 ## Further reading

 - [About READMEs](/github/creating-cloning-and-archiving-repositories/about-readmes)